What is Statistical Inference?

 Are Statistical Inference methods used in Machine Learning?

 Yes, statistical inference methods are utilized in machine learning.
-They help in improving the accuracy of predictions by enabling assumptions about the unknown population characteristics based on available data.
+They help improve the accuracy of predictions by enabling assumptions about the unknown population characteristics based on available data.